Joseph Bucklin Bishop: Early career

-At the time of his marriage, Bishop was working on the city staff of the venerable New York Tribune, edited by the legendary but eccentric Horace Greeley.
+At the time of his marriage, Bishop was working on the city staff of the New York Tribune, edited by Horace Greeley.
 It was, arguably, the nation's leading newspaper of the time.
 Bishop recorded that in spite of a shabby work environment on Printing House Square in lower Manhattan, the Tribune’s offices “harbored a moral and intellectual spirit that I met nowhere else in my 35 years of journalistic experience.”
 After just six months, he was promoted to the paper's editorial staff where he came under the tutelage of a senior editor, John Milton Hay, former assistant secretary to President Abraham Lincoln and future United States Secretary of State under President Theodore Roosevelt.
 To supplement his meager income, Bishop moonlighted as an American correspondent for the London Daily News.
 His historically-significant dispatches included reports of the assassination of President James A. Garfield and the grand opening of the magnificent Brooklyn Bridge.